walkframe/gridsheet/README.md

 ## History

 - 0.3.0
-  - BREAKING CHANGE: `renderers` and `parsers` in options got to receive theirs instance.
+  - BREAKING CHANGE: `renderers` and `parsers` in options got to receive theirs instances.
     - See examples for details.